wtchen/datatools-ui/docs/user/merging-feeds.md

   in active data not present in the future will be appended to the future routes file.
 1. Future `feed_info.txt` file should get priority over active feed file when difference is identified.
-1. When difference is found in `agency.txt` file between active and future feeds, the future `agency.txt` file data should be used.
-Possible issue with missing `agency_id` referenced by routes
+1. When a difference is found in `agency.txt` between the active and future feeds, the future `agency.txt` file data should be used.
+If `agency_id` is not specified (e.g. because a feed only has one agency), one is automatically generated for the merged feed.
 1. Stops will be merged on `stop_code` or `stop_id` if `stop_code` is missing.
 However, some restrictions apply on when missing stop_code values are permitted:
     1. Stops with `location_type` greater than `0` (i.e., anything but `0` or `empty`) are permitted